hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 * Average price per item remained nearly identical: 59.45 (New) vs 59.75 (Returning).

 ### Insight
-Revenue is not driven by purchase volume alone.
-The contrast between Outerwear and Intimates clearly demonstrates that price plays a more significant role than quantity.
-The product structure naturally segments into three groups: high-value categories such as Outerwear & Coats, balanced categories such as Jeans, and volume-driven categories such as Intimates and Swim.
+Revenue differences between new and returning users are not driven by spending per transaction, but by purchase frequency.
+Returning users spend a similar amount per transaction — they simply return more often.

 ### Additional Observation
 When analyzing a smaller time range, results appeared heavily skewed toward new users.
 Expanding the range revealed a more balanced pattern, suggesting that early-stage data can overrepresent new user activity.